LLNL/RAJA/docs/sphinx/user_guide/profiling_with_caliper.rst

 =============================================
 Basic integration with vendor profiling tools
 =============================================
-Once Caliper is configured with RAJA and kernels are provided with a kernel name, the Caliper library provides various services to understand code performence.
+Once RAJA is configured with Caliper and kernels are provided with kernel names, the Caliper library provides various services to understand code performence.
 For example the following command::

   CALI_CONFIG=cuda-activity-report,show_kernels ./bin/raja-forall-caliper